gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/types-of-withdrawals.md

 - At the end of the 6-month period, you must make a new contribution election on [Form TSP-1](https://www.tsp.gov/PDF/formspubs/tsp-1.pdf), *Election Form* ([TSP-U-1](https://www.tsp.gov/PDF/formspubs/tsp-u-1.pdf), uniformed services) to resume your employee contributions.
 - If you are a member of the uniformed services (whether BRS or not), when your employee contributions from basic pay stop, any contributions from incentive pay, special pay, or bonus pay will also stop.

-Be sure to read the Tax Notice [*Important Tax Information About Payments From Your TSP Account*](https://www.tsp.gov/PDF/formspubs/tsp-536.pdf) to learn more about the tax rules affecting your financial hardship withdrawals.
+Be sure to read the Tax Notice [*Important Tax Information About Payments From Your TSP Account*](https://www.tsp.gov/PDF/formspubs/tsp-536.pdf) to learn more about the tax rules affecting your financial hardship withdrawal.

 ## Age-based in-service withdrawals